Illumination Education Program

 Conceived by Salvatore Mangione, M.D., pulmonologist and director of physical diagnosis-clinical skills at SKMC, and the Lantern's artistic director, Charles McMahon, the goal of this program is for the students to develop skills, like empathy and tolerance for ambiguity, which will assist them in their future careers and help prevent burnout.
 According to McMahon: "The Lantern has long held the belief that theater should enrich the life of its community by providing people with unique experiences and uncommon perspectives that help us to create greater context and meaning in our lives.
 This collaboration with Thomas Jefferson University has the potential to open up new ways our respective fields can enrich each other."

-The drama program, funded by The Josiah Macy Jr. Foundation and IMAP, officially kicked off in November 2014 and is part of a larger humanities curriculum now required for first-year medical students at SKMC.
+Funded by The Josiah Macy Jr. Foundation and IMAP, the drama program officially kicked off in November 2014 and is part of a larger humanities curriculum now required for first-year medical students at SKMC.
 Dr. Mangione was particularly interested in theater as a tool to foster empathy.
 "Theater is not entertainment," Dr. Mangione said.
 "The Greeks created drama to be catharsis by proxy.
 It is a tool to understand the human condition."

-Lantern teaching artists M. Craig Getting (Lantern's education director) and Kittson O'Neill (actress and artistic associate at InterAct Theatre Company) lead approximately 30 students and faculty in an annual 15-week workshop exploring a variety of acting and playwriting techniques.
-The program culminates with a live presentation, performed by an ensemble of Lantern artists and program participants for an audience of students, staff, and community members, including The Truth Beneath: Five Stories You Haven't Heard From Your Provider in 2016 and Funny, Sad, True and Mad: A Theatrical Exploration of the Medical Life in 2015.
+Lantern teaching artists lead students and healthcare professionals in workshops that explore a variety of acting and playwriting techniques.
+The program culminates with a live presentation, performed by an ensemble of Lantern artists and program participants for an audience of students, staff, and community members, including The Operating Theater in 2017, The Truth Beneath: Five Stories You Haven't Heard From Your Provider in 2016, and Funny, Sad, True and Mad: A Theatrical Exploration of the Medical Life in 2015.

 Salvatore Mangione, M.D. (second row, far left) pictured with Empathy Project participants (May 2015)